mohsen3/haskell-tutorials/Functions.md

 ```

 ### Expressions
-Everything in Haskell is either an expression or decration.
+Everything in Haskell is either an expression or declaration.
 Expressions consist of
 - Literals, e.g, `123`, `"ABC"`, ...
 - Variables